About Irritable Bowel Syndrome (IBS)

 The best way to go about going on this diet is being prepared.
 It is helpful to make a grocery list of appropriate foods with a meal plan ahead of time for the week, so you are not left in a bind with what to eat as this diet has many restrictions.

 At the end of 6 weeks, foods should be reintroduced slowly.
 A food diary helps track what foods you can tolerate and in what quantity.
-Risk of following this diet long term without proper guidance may lead to nutritional deficiencies.
+The risk of following this diet long term without proper guidance may lead to nutritional deficiencies.

 To reiterate, working closely with a dietitian is best in both implementing this diet and reintroducing foods as this is not meant to be a long term diet.